ShadowTheHedgehogHacking/Widescreen-ShadowTH/README.md

 Please note this is already integrated with Reloaded and ShadowSX.
 This is a standalone widescreen feature if you want to integrate it with your own mod or the original game.

 ### ROM Validation

-Please verify the ROM you are attempting to patch is a 1:1 ShadowTheHedgehog GameCube ISO.
+Please verify the ROM you are attempting to patch is a 1:1 ShadowTheHedgehog NTSC-U GameCube ISO.

 GCZ/WIA/RVZ or any other format than ISO is not supported.
 Please convert to ISO, then compare your game to the table below.